bytebase/bytebase.com/content/docs/introduction/supported-databases.md

 Bytebase officially supports the following major versions for each supported database engine:

-- MySQL - 5.7 and above
+- MySQL, Aurora MySQL - 5.7 and above
-- PostgreSQL - 12.0 and above
+- PostgreSQL, Aurora PostgreSQL, AlloyDB - 12.0 and above
 - TiDB - 5.0 and above
 - ClickHouse - 21.0 and above
 - Snowflake